mullaasad5420c/newos/docs/dashboard/README.md

 ## 📈 Performance Analytics

-Sure!
-Here's your requested **SAGE-AI Performance Analytics Report**, structured and visually enhanced with emojis and placeholders to be replaced with data-driven metrics and insights:
+Here's a comprehensive **SAGE-AI Performance Analytics Report** based on the provided data points.
+It incorporates placeholders for commands that need execution and leverages visual and analytical elements.

 ---

 ## 📊 SAGE-AI Performance Dashboard
-Your **SAGE-AI** analytics at a glance for the last 30 days. 🚀

 ---

-### 🎯 Key Performance Indicators
+### 🎯 **Key Performance Indicators**

-**AI Performance Metrics**
-- **AI-analyzed issues:** _[Replace with actual metric]_
+- 🧠 **AI-analyzed issues**: _(Number of issues analyzed by SAGE-AI)_
-- **Total AI comments:** _[Replace with actual metric]_
+- 💬 **Total AI comments**: _(Number of interaction comments made by AI)_
-- **Average resolution time:** _[Replace with actual metric]_ hours
+- ⏳ **Average resolution time**: _(Average time to resolve issues with AI assistance – hours)_

-📌 **Repository Context**:
+#### Repository Overview (Last 30 Days)
-- **Open issues:** _[Replace with: $(gh issue list --state open --json number | jq length)]_ 🐞
+- 🔓 **Total open issues**: `$(gh issue list --state open --json number | jq length)`
-- **Open pull requests (PRs):** _[Replace with: $(gh pr list --state open --json number | jq length)]_ 🔧
+- 🔄 **Total open PRs**: `$(gh pr list --state open --json number | jq length)`
-- **Recent commits:** _[Replace
+- 🟢 **Recent commits**: `$(git log --oneline --since="7 days ago

 ## 👥 Community Engagement

-To analyze SAGE-AI's impact on community engagement, let's break down each section with insights into potential impacts based on AI capabilities:
+To analyze SAGE-AI's impact on community engagement, we need to consider both qualitative and quantitative aspects of community activity.
+Here's a detailed breakdown based on the provided metrics and categories:

+### 👥 Community Engagement Report

-### 🌟 New Contributor Onboarding
+#### 🌟 New Contributor Onboarding
 **How AI helps new contributors:**

-AI assistance can significantly enhance the onboarding process for new contributors.
-Through the use of AI-driven tutorials, code examples, and real-time feedback, newcomers can quickly ramp up their understanding of the project's codebase and its best practices.
-AI can automatically generate documentation, help identify errors in contributions, and suggest improvements, reducing the initial friction for first-time contributors and encouraging their continued participation.
-By automating repetitive tasks or providing personalized guidance, AI can create a welcoming and empowering environment for new contributors to engage productively.
+SAGE-AI can significantly enhance the onboarding process for new contributors by providing personalized guidance and automated responses to common queries.
+AI can analyze frequently asked questions and offer instant, context-aware suggestions to newcomers.
+This reduces the onboarding time and helps new contributors feel more comfortable and confident in contributing to the project.
+Additionally, AI can suggest relevant issues for new contributors to work on, based on their skill sets and previous experience.

-### 💬 Communication Quality
+#### 💬 Communication Quality
 **AI impact on issue/PR discussions:**

-AI can improve the quality of communication within issue and pull request (PR) discussions by providing concise, relevant information and suggestions.
-For example, AI can summarize lengthy discussions, highlight key
+AI tools like SAGE-AI can improve communication quality by moderating discussions, ensuring clarity, and avoiding misunderstandings.
+By analyzing the sentiment and tone of messages, AI can suggest more

 ## 🔧 Technical Health

-Based on the provided data and the context of SAGE-AI, here's a technical health assessment:
+Based on the provided data and the indicators, here's a technical health assessment for the repository using SAGE-AI:

 ## 🔧 Technical Health Report

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
+- **Successful Builds:** $(git log --since="7 days ago" --oneline | wc -l)
-- **Positive Impact:** SAGE-AI can analyze commit messages and changes to predict potential build issues.
-It can suggest code changes or configurations to improve build reliability.
+  - SAGE-AI can analyze the commit history to identify patterns in successful builds.
+It can suggest optimizations in the build process, such as caching dependencies or parallelizing build steps, to improve reliability.
-- **Recommendations:** Implement AI-driven code reviews and automated testing to catch build-breaking changes early.
-Use SAGE-AI to monitor build logs and provide insights into recurring build failures.
+  - AI can also predict potential build failures by analyzing commit messages, code changes, and historical build data.
+For example, if a specific module is frequently changed and has a history of build failures, AI can flag this for attention.

 ### 🐛 Bug Detection & Resolution
 **How AI Helps Identify and Fix Issues:**
-- **Bug Detection:** SAGE-AI can analyze commit history, code changes, and issue reports to predict potential bugs.
-It can suggest areas of the codebase that may need more attention.
-- **Bug Resolution:** AI can assist in root cause analysis by correlating bug reports with recent changes.
-It can
+- **Recent Bug Fixes:** $(git log --since="30 days

 ---